Modern Foreign Languages Curriculum

 You can also test your child on their vocabulary.

-Encourage your child to use language-learning apps like duolingo or memrise to have some fun with the language they are studying and to increase their vocabulary.
-They can also use Seneca to practise their French.
+Encourage your child to use language-learning apps like Duolingo or Memrise to have some fun with the language they are studying and to increase their vocabulary.
+They can also use Seneca, Quizlet, Kahoot and Blooket to practise their French and Spanish.

-Encourage your child to listen to French music too.
+Encourage your child to listen to French or Spanish music.

-Students have enjoyed educational visits to France in the past and these have allowed them to practise their language skills in authentic situations.
-We aim to provide students with the opportunity to visit Spain in the future too.
+Students have enjoyed educational visits to France and Spain in the past and these have allowed them to practise their language skills in authentic situations.
 In addition, we are currently trying to make links with schools abroad, both in France and Spain.
 Students who would like to extend their language learning and cultural knowledge can attend our languages club.

 Key Stage 4 Curriculum